-- 14.12 Paragraph 195 sets out that where a proposed development will lead to substantial harm to (or total loss of significance of) a designated heritage asset, Local Planning Authorities should refuse consent, unless it can be demonstrated that the substantial harm or total loss is necessary to achieve substantial public benefits that outweigh that harm or loss, or all of the following apply: - a) the nature of the heritage asset prevents all reasonable uses of the site; and - b) no viable use of the heritage asset itself can be found in the medium term through appropriate marketing that will enable its conservation; and - c) conservation by grant-funding or some form of not for profit, charitable or public ownership is demonstrably not possible; and - d) the harm or loss is outweighed by the benefit of bringing the site back into use. - 14.13 Paragraph 196 sets out that where a development proposal will lead to less than substantial harm to the significance of a designated heritage asset, this harm should be weighed against the public benefits of the proposal including, where appropriate, securing its optimum viable use. - 14.14 Paragraph 200 sets out that Local planning authorities should look for opportunities for new development within Conservation Areas and World Heritage Sites, and within the setting of heritage assets, to enhance or better reveal their significance.
-Proposals that preserve those elements of the setting that make a positive contribution to the asset (or which better reveal its significance) should be treated favourably

-- 14.15 Policy CS5 sets out that the Council will protect and seek to enhance the Borough's heritage assets including historic buildings and conservation areas.
+- 15.12 Paragraph 195 sets out that where a proposed development will lead to substantial harm to (or total loss of significance of) a designated heritage asset, Local Planning Authorities should refuse consent, unless it can be demonstrated that the substantial harm or total loss is necessary to achieve substantial public benefits that outweigh that harm or loss, or all of the following apply: - a) the nature of the heritage asset prevents all reasonable uses of the site; and - b) no viable use of the heritage asset itself can be found in the medium term through appropriate marketing that will enable its conservation; and - c) conservation by grant-funding or some form of not for profit, charitable or public ownership is demonstrably not possible; and - d) the harm or loss is outweighed by the benefit of bringing the site back into use. - 15.13 Paragraph 196 sets out that where a development proposal will lead to less than substantial harm to the significance of a designated heritage asset, this harm should be weighed against the public benefits of the proposal including, where appropriate, securing its optimum viable use. - 15.14 Paragraph 200 sets out that Local planning authorities should look for opportunities for new development within Conservation Areas and World Heritage Sites, and within the setting of heritage assets, to enhance or better reveal their significance.
+Proposals that preserve those elements of the setting that make a positive contribution to the asset (or which better reveal its significance) should be treated favourably - 15.15 Policy CS5 sets out that the Council will protect and seek to enhance the Borough's heritage assets including historic buildings and conservation areas.
 The settings of these assets will be protected and enhanced.
 The policy also sets out that high quality and inclusive design will be required for all developments.
-Developments should (inter alia) create attractive, functional and safe environments, reinforce local distinctiveness and complement the attractive characteristics of the Borough and make efficient use of land. - 14.16 Policy DM8 sets out that the Local Planning Authority will resist the loss of Heritage Assets and every opportunity to conserve and enhance these should be taken by new development. - 14.17 Policy DM9 sets out that planning permission will be granted for proposals that make a positive contribution to the Borough's visual character and appearance.
-In assessing this, the following is considered - compatibility with local character and the relationship to the existing townscape and wider landscape; - the surrounding historic and natural environment; - the setting of the proposal site and its connection to its surroundings; and - the inclusion of locally distinctive features and use of appropriate materials - 14.18 The Chalk Lane Conservation Area Map recognises Woodcote Grove as a Grade II\ Listed building and a focal building.
-The Stable Block is identified as a Grade II Listed building and the wall running around the perimeter of the Site (off Chalk Lane and Worple Road) is identified as Grade II Listed.
+Developments should (inter alia) create attractive, functional and safe environments, reinforce local distinctiveness and complement the attractive characteristics of the Borough and make efficient use of land. - 15.16 Policy CS8 sets out that new housing development will be located within the defined built up area of Epsom and Ewell.
+Within these areas the emphasis will be on the re-use or conversion of existing buildings for housing.
+In principle, higher density development is directed to central locations, such as Epsom town centre and other local centres, close to existing services and facilities and accessible by public transport, walking and cycling.
+This enables relatively lower densities to be applied to other parts of the built up area to help retain their character and local distinctiveness. - 15.17 In May 2018, the Licensing Planning Policy Committee took a decision to set aside Policy DM11 (Housing Density) and Policy DM13 (Building Heights).
+This was based on the policy restricting opportunities for growth in the Borough. - 15.18 Policy DM8 sets out that the Local Planning Authority will resist the loss of Heritage Assets and every opportunity to conserve and enhance these should be taken by new development.

+15.19 The Chalk Lane Conservation Area Map recognises Woodcote Grove as a Grade II listed building and a focal building.
+The Stable Block is identified as a Grade II listed building and the wall running around the perimeter of the Site (off Chalk Lane and Worple Road) is identified as Grade II listed.
 There is a historic street light at the Site and an important view, to the southeast of Chalk Lane.
 Furthermore, the Atkins Office Building is identified as a negative building.